JohnMayes/Prioritize-It/README.md

 - Increment value of each item per dom.onclick
 - return ordered list sorted by number of times chosen

-##Specific to dos
+## Specific to dos
-- use write in data module to save which objects have been updated
+- use "write" in data module to save which objects have been updated
+- update list_input from textarea to text input
+- require at least two items to be entered into list_input before execute makeList et. al.